Roissy-en-France: Name

+Population

 Transport

 Roissy-en-France is not served by Paris Métro, RER, or suburban rail network.
 The closest station to Roissy-en-France is Aéroport Charles de Gaulle 1 station on line B of the RER, Paris Region's express suburban rail system.
 This station is located inside the airport, on the part of the airport belonging to the commune of Tremblay-en-France, 3 km from the town center of Roissy-en-France.

 Economy

-Blue Line, a charter passenger airline, has its head office in Building B of Paris Nord 2, Parc des Lumières in Roissy-en-France.
+Blue Line, a charter passenger airline, had its head office in Building B of Paris Nord 2, Parc des Lumières in Roissy-en-France.

 Air France's head office is located in the Roissypôle complex on the grounds of Charles de Gaulle Airport and in Tremblay-en-France, near Roissy-en-France.

 Education

 The community has two schools, école maternelle Saint-Exupéry (preschool) and école élémentaire Jean Mermoz.

-Literary reference

-Roissy is the location where the action of the two explicit sadomasochistic novels Story of O (Histoire d'O), and its sequel Retour à Roissy by Pauline Réage take place.

 Climate

-Roissy-en-France has a oceanic climate (Köppen climate classification Cfb).
+Roissy-en-France has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Roissy-en-France is 12.1 C. The average annual rainfall is 694.3 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 20.1 C, and lowest in January, at around 4.7 C. The highest temperature ever recorded in Roissy-en-France was 41.4 C on 25 July 2019; the coldest temperature ever recorded was -17.8 C on 17 January 1985.